gudmar/ListsDemo/lists-demo/Planning/ToSolve.md

 * + NO picutre stocke levele
 * + No price
 * - No chart
-* - No add to chart
+* + No add to chart
 * - Save not work
 * + Adding item adds item at not proper index in both: violation and not violation
 * - When item is added / deleted to the list, whole list rerenders and scroll bar is rewinded to the begining
+* - All items in chart are added by default